 The Penn Northeast Conference of the United Church of Christ recommends these compensation recommendations for full-time pastoral leaders.
-Provisions for differences in experience, education, and church size are included.
 Methods for utilizing these recommendations for less than full-time pastoral leaders are also included.

 We would like you to understand that there may be different perspectives on these recommendations.
-One is what can congregations afford?
-A second is how can we fairly compensate authorized ministers?
+One is: What can congregations afford?
+A second: How can we fairly compensate authorized ministers?
 These recommendations come from the perspective of what is fair compensation.
+We are aware that some congregations may not be able to compensate their leaders according to these recommendations but hope they prove useful to congregations when addressing compensation matters.
 Regardless of your perspective, it is imperative that congregations and authorized ministers have conversations about these recommendations.